 PFAS are a class of chemicals that persist in the environment and bioaccumulate in the human body.
 Their effects are not “acute” (immediate), but long-term, and include developmental and endocrine system disruption, reproductive harm, cancer, and damage to the liver, kidneys and respiratory system.
 PFAS are so toxic that their presence is measured in parts per trillion.

 All existing plastic grass contains PFAS.
-Manufacturers have admitted they will not be able to develop alternative production processes that do not use PFAS before 2026 at the earliest.
+Manufacturers have admitted they will not be able to develop alternative production processes that do not use PFAS before 2026 or later.
 New York State has enacted a phase-out and ban.

 Exposure studies are underway.
 A recent study found skin swabs of 6-year-olds playing on artificial turf contained PFAS, while swabs from kids playing on grass fields did not.